 · Construction material

-Other local pollution prevention resources:
+Local pollution prevention resources:

 · Batteries and electronic waste can be taken to Total Reclaim, Batteries Plus or various electronic retailers

 · Anchorage recycling information

 Additional general information on JBER Environmental Quality Recycling and Pollution Prevention Programs can be found in the JBER Environmental Handbook.